 Guest & Visitor Permits

 When parking in any campus location other than designated visitor areas, garages, or meters, visitors must obtain a Visitor's Permit.
-They are available at the Parking & Transit Services office located at the Stadium Drive Parking Garage, 625 Stadium Drive Suite A. On East Campus permits may be purchased at the East Campus Union or the College of Law.
+They are available at the Parking & Transit Services office located at the Stadium Drive Parking Garage, 625 Stadium Drive Suite A. On East Campus permits may be purchased at the College of Law.
 This permit must be hung from the vehicle's rearview mirror, and will indicate the assigned parking area.
+A daily temporary permit can be purchased online then printed and displayed on your vehicle dashboard.
+This permit costss $8.00 per day.

 Visitor Permit Cost